billhails/CEKF/docs/PRINT.md

    information to the print statement
 2. the PRINT bytecode op has no access to that type information.

 I can't think of any way to solve the first problem without passing around run-time type information, which is a bad case of the tail wagging the dog.
 However we may be able to live with that since most functions are not polymorphic.

 There are potential solutions to the second problem, use the type information to compile a function that would print the argument and call that instead.

 We can try to generate the functions either early during lambda conversion, or last-minute if they are required by `print` though it'll still be better done before ANF conversion to avoid that complexity.
 Maybe we can just generate them one-to-one with the typedefs as part of lambda conversion?
 Another plus here, we just substitute print for the chosen function during type checking rather than annotating it with type information.

 Implementation detail, as usual we can use "illegal" characters like `$` and `#` in the function names to avoid potential clashes with user defined functions, so our `typedef bool ...` results in `(letrec ((print$bool ...` etc.

-We might start by looking at what these generated functions might look like:
+We might start by looking at what these generated functions could look like:

 ## special case list of char